 The award-winning Sacconi Quartet is recognised for its unanimous and compelling ensemble, consistently communicating with a fresh and imaginative approach.
 Performing with style and commitment, the Quartet is known throughout the world for its creativity and integrity of interpretation.
 Formed in 2001, its four founder members continue to demonstrate a shared passion for string quartet repertoire, infectiously reaching out to audiences with their energy and enthusiasm.
 The Quartet have enjoyed a highly successful international career, performing regularly throughout Europe, at London’s major venues, in recordings and on radio broadcasts.
 The Sacconi is Quartet in Association at the Royal College of Music.

-2017 will see the release of three new CDs by the Sacconi Quartet.
-In Damascus, their CD of music by Jonathan Dove including In Damascus, commissioned by the Quartet, and featuring Mark Padmore and Charles Owen, has already hit the Classical Top Ten, and was chosen as Gramophone Magazine’s Recording of the Month: “This important release cannot be recommended too highly.”
-Later in 2017 will see the release of their complete recording of Graham Fitkin’s string quartets on Signum, and their CD of three of John McCabe’s quintets on NMC, featuring the composer on piano in The Woman by the Sea, horn player David Pyatt in the Horn Quintet written for him and the Sacconis, and Roderick Williams in Silver Nocturnes.
+2017 saw the release of three new CDs by the Sacconi Quartet.
+In Damascus, their CD of music by Jonathan Dove including In Damascus, commissioned by the Quartet, and featuring Mark Padmore and Charles Owen, hit the Classical Top Ten, and was chosen as one of Gramophone Magazine’s Recordings of the Year: “This important release cannot be recommended too highly.”
+Their complete recording of Graham Fitkin’s string quartets was given rave reviews on Radio 3’s Record Review, in Gramophone Magazine and The Strad.
+Their CD of three quintets by John McCabe featured the composer on piano in The Woman by the Sea, horn player David Pyatt in the Horn Quintet written for Pyatt and the Sacconis, and Roderick Williams in Silver Nocturnes.

-2017 also saw the Sacconi Chamber Music Festival in Folkestone celebrating its tenth year with sell-out concerts and collaborations with Alasdair Beatson, Leon Bosch and Lavinia Meijer.
-It is now firmly established among the UK’s major chamber music festivals, and attracts audiences from far and near for its vibrant atmosphere and dynamic programming.
-2018’s festival will see Graham Fitkin as composer in residence, and collaborations with the London Bridge Trio and others.
+2018 sees the eleventh year of the Sacconi Chamber Music Festival in Folkestone, with Graham Fitkin as composer in residence and collaborations with the London Bridge Trio, Moray Welsh and African trio Chesaba.
+The Sacconi Festival is now firmly established among the UK’s major chamber music festivals, and attracts audiences from far and near for its vibrant atmosphere and dynamic programming.

 In Summer 2015 the quartet launched HEARTFELT, their most innovative project to date.
 A radical re-interpretation of Beethoven’s iconic String Quartet in A minor opus 132, HEARTFELT pushed the boundaries of chamber music through combining sound, light and touch, for a truly unique performance in which audience members connected with each performer’s heartbeat through holding robotic ‘hearts’.
 Developed in a unique collaboration with robotics designers Rusty Squid and lighting designer Ziggy Jacobs-Wyburn, and funded by Arts Council England, HEARTFELT received 4-star reviews from The Guardian and The Independent, and was described by the latter as “a powerful way to experience the visceral physicality of Beethoven’s profound thanksgiving”. www.heartfelt.org.uk